oeb25/msc-thesis/full.md

 With \cref{lemma-requires-properties} we can ensure that requiring some place in one subtree does not alter the folded places of any unrelated subtree.

 > [!example]
 > Consider `struct S` from \cref{figure-breaking-invariant} once again.
-If we require some (potentially nested) field of `s.y`, then it will never fold nor unfold the fields of `s.x`.
+If we require some (potentially nested) field of `s.y,` then it will never fold nor unfold the fields of `s.x`.
 >
 > This ensures that folding stays isolated to the parts of a structure for which it is relevant.

 ### Ordering of folding trees {#ordering-of-folding-trees}
-The goal of folding trees is to formalize the state of foldings at specific program points, and thus it is crucial that we not only have ways to mutate them but also have ways of relating one folding tree to another.
+The goal of folding trees is to formalize the state of foldings at specific program points, and thus, we must not only have ways to mutate them but also have ways of relating one folding tree to another.

-The first step for doing so is defining a _partial order_ for folding trees.
+The first step is defining a _partial order_ for folding trees.